hfabiancv/progra2-22a-harold-carrillo--andres-quesada--rodrigo-hernandez/README.md

 ### What is the Cryptarithmetic program

-The Cryptarithmetic program is a solution for solving an special kind of mathematic problems called cryptarithms.
+The Cryptarithmetic app is a solution for solving an special kind of mathematic problems called cryptarithms.

 Allows to solve cryptoarithms in a much easier and faster way than the traditional way.